Internet-Draft QUIC-LY September 2025

 Disallowed: CRYPTO, HANDSHAKE_DONE, NEW_TOKEN, early-data related frames.

 7.2.
-CONFIG Frame
+CONFIG and CONFIG_ACK Frames

-Frame Type: 0x3a (suggested; see IANA Considerations).
+Frame Type: 0x3a and 0x3b (suggested; see IANA Considerations).

-Each TLV is encoded as:
+Each Transport Paremeter as TLV is encoded as:

 Integers inside VALUE are QUIC varints unless otherwise stated.
 A parameter that is a boolean flag is encoded with VALUE_LEN = 0 to mean true; absence means false.

 The server replies with CONFIG-ACK to indicate the effective values that apply to the connection (accepted or clamped).
 Format is identical to CONFIG.
+Again, if the Length field is missing or 0, then all client suggested values are accepted.

-7.4.
+7.3.
 Transport Parameters (TLVs)

 QUIC-LY defines the following minimal set.
 Unknown PARAM_IDs MUST be ignored (skipped) by the receiver.
+QUIC-LY uses the following subset of QUIC transport parameters and adds optional datagram support and padding targets.

 Table 1